OpenReferralUK/human-services/Jolt/readme.md

-In this Jolt example I have reducing the extended data package: https://github.com/OpenReferralUK/human-services/blob/master/Jolt/Jolt/src/main/resources/ExtendedDataPackage.json
+In this Jolt example I have reducing the extended data package: https://raw.githubusercontent.com/OpenReferralUK/human-services/master/SchemaGenerator/Generator/ExtendedDataPackage.json

-This version of the extended data package is embedded in the Jar file to allow the Jar file to easily read the file.

-Note that this is not the full solution.
-The Java app that does this can be found here: https://github.com/OpenReferralUK/human-services/tree/master/Jolt/Jolt
+This may not be the full solution.
+The transform is done by a  Java app.
+That app that does this can be found here: https://github.com/OpenReferralUK/human-services/tree/master/Jolt/Jolt

+java -jar Jolt.jar -i "https://raw.githubusercontent.com/OpenReferralUK/human-services/master/SchemaGenerator/Generator/ExtendedDataPackage.json" -o "output.json" -s "https://raw.githubusercontent.com/OpenReferralUK/human-services/master/Jolt/Jolt/src/main/resources/spec.json"

+The parameters of the Jolt app are as follows

-To transform the extended data package a Jolt Spec has to be defined like so:
+-i = the extended data package URL
+-s = the spec URL
+-o = the output URL

+A Jolt Spec can be defined like so.
+In this example spec copies in only the standard attributes and the organization, service and service_taxonomy tables to produce this output.

 ````
 [